OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Fix**: Change your logic to check for the value of the `UserExists` parameter instead of expecting for an exception to be thrown as the evidence that a user doesn't exist in the Active Directory.

+3\. <a id="bc-11180-3"></a>

+**Issue**: When using Active Directory authentication, OutSystems only supports configuring a default domain that ensures all traversed paths between domains are bidirectional in terms of trust.

+The Active Directory APIs used by the Platform require all traversed paths between domains during the search process to be bidirectional in terms of trust between said domains.
+If this is not possible, all the synchronization and access to users' details from the external system are unavailable.
+Some of the issues of using  a default domain with restricted access are:

+* Users deactivated in the external system will still be active on the Platform.

+* Metadata changed in the external system will not be synced to the Platform.

+From Platform Server 11.18.0, users get errors when using this unsupported setup.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: Using Active Directory authentication with a default domain with restricted access has always been problematic.
+However, it would malfunction silently.
+From version 11.18.0, users will get errors when using this setup.

+**Fix**: Configure the default domain in your Active Directory infrastructure with a domain that ensures all traversed paths between domains are bidirectional in terms of trust.

+If this is not possible, you have to upgrade to Platform Server 11.21.0  or above and enable the `BypassADUsersSynchronization` site property in the Users module.
+Enabling this site property will avoid getting errors, but won't fix the issues of using a default domain with restricted access.

 ### Introduced in Platform Server 11.19.0 { #bc-11190-1 }